karlgluck/ggez-labkit/ggez-labkit-unity-project/Assets/GGEZ/Labkit/Golem/README.md

 ## Network Variable Replication

-One of the cool things about variables only changing on frame boundaries and having control of that from within Golem itself is that this naturally makes replication easy.
-Explore this!
+One of the cool things about update order independence, variables only changing on frame boundaries and knowing all external variables from within Golem itself is that it is a natural fit for automatic replication.
+Mix that with messages basically being RPCs and away we go!

 # Ideas